Psychologist Dr. Jason Kilmer describes Brief Intervention Techniques. He’s an expert on how and why they work. David Hanson interviews Dr. Kilmer..

 Specifically, what does the technique do?

 When done with individuals, a person receives personalized feedback about his or her alcohol consumption and related behaviors.
 In groups, feedback can be given based on data collected from group members prior to a program.
-Some researchers have used mailed feedback after collecting data on a questionnaire such that no face-to-face interaction actually occurs.
+Some researchers have used emailed feedback after collecting data on a questionnaire.
+So no face-to-face interaction occurs.

 Other Brief Intervention Techniques?